Zoom Software Engineer Salary in Orlando-Daytona Bch-Melbrn Area | Levels.fyi

 Software Engineer compensation in Orlando-Daytona Bch-Melbrn Area at Zoom totals $220K per year for ZP3.
-View the base salary, stock, and bonus breakdowns for Zoom's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Zoom's total compensation packages.
 Last updated: 11/6/2025

 Level Name